About GAIGANow

 The rapid advancement of Artificial Intelligence (AI) presents both immense opportunities and profound risks.
 There is an urgent need for effective, accountable, and inclusive global governance to ensure AI serves humanity safely and ethically.

 Many outstanding organizations and individuals are actively advocating for specific pathways toward this goal.
-The Global AI Governance Alliance - GAIGANow - seeks to unite these voices, fostering a broad and transformative movement dedicated to securing safe and ethical AI governance.
+The Global AI Governance Alliance - GAIGANow - seeks to unite these voices, fostering a transformative movement dedicated to securing safe and ethical AI governance.

 Through collaboration and advocacy, the Global AI Governance Alliance seeks to bring about Global AI Governance.
 We recognize the gravity and immediacy of the challenge.
 The time to act is now.